 Even though the history and culture of the British Museum were a little lost on me because my brain was a bit muddled, I’m happy that I had a chance to get out of the house.
 I needed a bit of fresh air and walking through the streets of London did put a smile on my face.
 Still, I couldn’t help but wish I was back home in Halifax running a bath and watching Friends.
 They always say the grass is always greener on the other side, and I can confirm to you that it is.

-If you’re like me (AKA a 21-year-old grandma) and you like your routines and cozy bed, here are three things to bring you comfort when you’re traveling.
+If you’re like me (AKA a 21-year-old grandma) and you like your routines and cozy bed, here are three things to bring you comfort when you’re travelling.

 01 | Get your sleep